tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Stages are logical configurations which exist within API Gateway.
 - APIs are deployed into stages
 - Can be used for different versions or lifecycle stages of the API
+- Think of resources as points in the API tree or bit of functionality within your API.
+- Methods are desired action to be performed HTTP verbs (GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD)